Speaking

 News Report: Current Affairs in ESL

 Creating a News Report is a dynamic activity that can help students practice formal language and reporting skills.
 It involves students researching a current event and presenting it as a news report, either individually or in groups.
+This enables learners to engage in conversations about the news in their daily lives.

 Materials Needed: Students will need access to news resources for research.
 They may also need materials to create their news report, such as paper and pens for a written report, or a camera and microphone for a video report.